roberthopman/roberthopman.github.io/syntax.md

 4. Modules added in the receiver's class using `include`, the last module added is checked first.
 5. If not found, the same loop will happen in the receiver's superclass.

 This continues until the method is found or the end of the inheritance structure is reached.
-If the method is not found, Ruby will try again from the receiver's class, now looking for `method_missing`, if no `method_missing` is found to handle the mesage, a `NameError` is thrown.
+If the method is not found, Ruby will try again from the receiver's class, now looking for `method_missing`, if no `method_missing` is found to handle the message, a `NameError` is thrown.
 Entire list of classes and modules in this lookup path can be accessed by calling the method `foo.ancestors`.

 ### Super lookup